LeaderPortfolio

 Early Life

-Amnon Shashua was born in Ramat Gan, Israel, on May 26, 1960.
-From a young age, he showed a keen interest in computers, a field still in its early stages.
-He attended the ORT school in Givatayim for computer engineering.
-Shashua received his B.Sc. in mathematics and computer science from Tel-Aviv University in 1985.
-He earned his M.Sc. in computer science in 1989 from the Weizmann Institute of Science.
-He later earned a Ph.D. in brain and cognitive sciences from the Massachusetts Institute of Technology (MIT) in 1993.
+Amnon Shashua was born in Ramat Gan, Israel, on May 26, 1960, to parents of Iraqi origin.
+From a young age, he displayed a strong interest in computers, a field still in its early stages of development.
+He attended the ORT school in Givatayim for early education in computer engineering.

 Rise to Success